 3D Modelling and Virtual Worlds

-A group of scholars from the University of Calgary is exploring ways to connect people with the past using 3D models and “virtual world exhibit” you can find in the VMC above.
+A group of scholars from the University of Calgary explored ways to connect people with the past using 3D models and “virtual world exhibit” you can find in the VMC above.
 Peter Dawson, Richard Levy, and Natasha Lyons, “‘Breaking the Fourth Wall’: 3D Virtual Worlds as Tools for Knowledge Repatriation in Archaeology” Journal of Social Archaeology, Vol. 11, No. 3, (2011): 387-402.
 (Access through OWL).

 Virtual Reality is finally becoming more user-friendly, and is finding a home in museums, according to The Verge.
 Have a look at the MET’s new VR Exhibit Small Wonders: The Virtual Experience, which was created for the AGO with 3D scans completed here in London at Sustainable Archaeology.